 along with coincident copper and gold soil anomalies.

 The Company believes that the drilling may not have intersected

 the target and that additional drilling is warranted.

 previous exploration data for the Mil and Milligan South

 properties into a single database for the Milligan West

 During September 2016 Serengeti undertook an IP survey consisting of a deep penetrating line down the east boundary looking for an analogue of the Mount Milligan deposit 4.5 km east of the boundary.

 This survey identified a large chargeability anomaly.
-Fjordland did not participate in this program and was consequently diluted to a 47.3% interest.
-Serengeti, as operator has proposed a 2017 program of additional IP followed by drilling.
-Fjordland intends to participate in this program.
-Please click on the following links for additional information.
+Fjordland did not participate in this program and was consequently diluted to a 43.7% interest.

 Note: John Peters, PGeo is the QP who has